schwilklab/lab-resources/field-work-checklist.md

 ### Camping trips ###

-- Sleeping bag, pad and (pillow)
+- sleeping bag, pad and (pillow)
 - sturdy backpack (daypack --- extras in lab)
 - water containers/canteens (3 liters per person).
 You will drink at least 3L per day on the trail
-- Headlamp (or flashlight, but headlamps are more useful)
+- headlamp (or flashlight, but headlamps are more useful)
-- Sturdy long pants such as Carharts.
+- sturdy long pants such as Carharts.
 - warm clothes, warm hat, gloves (winter/spring)
 - towel
 - boots